alexandre-tle/alexandre-tle.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my website!"
+title: "Alexandre Le — Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Welcome to my website!

 About me
 ======